 In Medellín it is quite possible to live without air-conditioning or heating.
 While in Cuenca you will likely need heating at night.
 However, some expats may prefer the cooler climate in Cuenca.
 To each his own.

 Medellín easily wins here.
-Medellín has seven of the top 49 ranked hospitals in Latin America while Cuenca has none.
+Medellín has nine of the top 58 ranked hospitals in Latin America while Cuenca has none.

 In comparison, Ecuador’s healthcare system is ranked much lower by WHO at #111 out of 191 countries.

-Here is a list of all the top ranked hospitals in Medellín, with the rankings in the top 49 hospitals in Latin America:
+Here is a list of the top ranked hospitals in Medellín, with the rankings in the top 58 hospitals in Latin America:

 In addition, Medellín is a much larger city than Cuenca with a population of about 4 million compared to about 700,000 in Cuenca.
 So, Medellín obviously has more medical and dental providers than are found in Cuenca.
 But since it’s a larger city there is also a bigger population to care for.